ebelinski/iosref/swift-closures.md

 })
 {% endhighlight %}

-Because a closure is the last argument of the function `sorted`, the code above can be rewritten without parentheses:
+Because this closure is the last argument of the function `sorted`, this code can be rewritten without parentheses:

 {% highlight swift %}
 let sortedInts = [4, 30, 7, 9, 1].sorted() { (x: Int, y: Int) -> Bool in